qdrant/landing_page/qdrant-landing/content/articles/agentic-rag.md

 There are many interesting concepts in the framework, some of them even quite unique:

 - **Tools/functions** - external components that can be used by agents to communicate with the outside world.
-They are defined as Python callables, and **can be used to query a vector database**, for example.
+They are defined as Python callables, and can be used for any external interaction we want to allow the agent to do.
 Type annotations are used to define the input and output of the tools, and Pydantic models are supported for more complex type schema.
 AutoGen supports only OpenAI-compatible tool call API for the time being.
 - **Code executors** - built-in code executors include local command, Docker command, and Jupyter.
 An agent can write and launch code, so theoretically the agents can do anything that can be done in Python.
 None of the other frameworks made code generation and execution that prominent.
+Code execution being the first-class citizen in AutoGen is an interesting concept.

 Each AutoGen agent uses at least one of the components: human-in-the-loop, code executor, tool executor, or LLM.
 A simple agentic RAG, based on the conversation of two agents which can retrieve documents from a vector database,